AdaCore/gnatstudio/docs/users_guide/tools.rst

 .. index:: Metrics

-GPS provides an interface with the GNAT software metrics generation tool `gnatmetric`.

-The metrics can be computed for the one source file, for the current project, or for the current project and its imported subprojects
+GPS provides an interface to the GNAT software metrics generation tool `gnatmetric`.
+Metrics can be computed for the one source file, for the current project, or for the current project and all its imported subprojects

-The metrics generator can be invoked either from the `Tools->Metrics` menu or from the contextual menu.
+Invoke the metrics generator from the :guimenu:`Tools->Metrics` menu or the contextual menu.

 The Metrics Menu
 ----------------

-The `Metrics` submenu is available from the `Tools` global menu and
+The `Metrics` submenu is available from the :guimenu:`Tools` global menu and
 contains:

 *Compute metrics for current file*
   Generate metrics for the current source file.

 *Compute metrics for current project*
-  Generate metrics for all files from the current project.
+  Generate metrics for all files in the current project.

-*Compute metrics for current project and subprojects* Generate metrics for all files from the current project and subprojects.
+*Compute metrics for current project and subprojects* Generate metrics for all files in the current project and subprojects.

 The Contextual Menu
 -------------------

-When relevant (depending on the context), right-clicking with your mouse will show metrics-related contextual menu entries.

-From a source file contextual menu, you have an option called *Metrics for file* that will generate the metrics for the current file.

-From a project contextual menu (:ref:`The_Project_View`), you have an option *Metrics for project* that will generate the metrics for all files in the project.
+When relevant to the context, right-clicking displays metrics-related contextual menu entries.
+A source file contextual menu has an option "Metrics for file" that generates the metrics for the current file.
+A project contextual menu (:ref:`The_Project_View`) has an option "Metrics for project" that generates the metrics for all files in the project.

-After having computed metrics, a new window in the left-side area is displayed showing the computed metrics as a hierarchical tree view.
-The metrics are arranged by files, and then by scopes inside the files in a nested fashion.
-Double-clicking on any of the files or scopes displayed will open the appropriate source location in the editor.
-Any errors encountered during metrics computation will be displayed in the Locations Window.
+After computing the requested metrics, GPS displays a new window in the left-side area showing the computed metrics in a hierarchical tree form.
+The metrics are arranged first by files and then by scopes inside the files.
+Double-clicking on any of the files or scopes displayed opens the appropriate source location in the editor.
+Any errors encountered during metrics computation will be displayed in the :gnulabel:`locations` view.

 .. _Code_Coverage: